TomasBoda/abm-sheets-web/docs/tech-docs.md

 ## 7. Database Schema

-ABM Sheets uses a remote [Supabase](https://supabase.com) database instance for database and authentication.
+ABM Sheets uses a remote [Supabase](https://supabase.com) instance for database and authentication.

 ### 7.1 Authentication

-Users can use ABM Sheets either as authenticated or unauthenticated users.
-The user can create an account on the `/auth/sign-up` page using their e-mail address and a password.
-Users with an existing account can sign in on the `/auth/sign-in` page.
-Once the user is authenticated, they can create, update or delete their spreadsheet projects, which are stored in the remote Supabase instance.
+Users can use ABM Sheets either with or without authentication.
+Creating an account provides users the benefit of saving projects to the database, which can be retrieved from anywhere using the account.
+Users can sign up for ABM Sheets using only their e-mail address and password.

-Supabase provides user authentication out-of-the-box.
-It must be enabled and configured on the Supabase dashboard.
+ABM Sheets uses the built-in authentication provider (e-mail, password) by [Supabase](https://supabase.com).

 ### 7.2 Projects

-The user-created projects are stored in the remote Supabase instance in the `public.projects` table.
-It has the following schema:
+User-created projects are stored in the `public.projects` table.
+This table has the following schema:

 ```sql
 CREATE TABLE public.projects (